josedolz/fewshot-segmentation/README.md

 # [On the Texture Bias for Few-Shot CNN Segmentation](https://arxiv.org/pdf/2003.04052.pdf)

-This repository contains the code for deep auto-encoder-decoder network for few-shot semantic segmentation with state of the art results on FSS 1000 class dataset and Pascal 5i.
-This method embeds different ferequncy information in the CNN representation to overcome with the texture bias and applies bidirectional convolutional LSTM layers to perform non-liner parametric k shot setting for few-shot semantic segmentation.
+This repository contains the code of our network for few-shot semantic segmentation with state of the art results on FSS 1000 class dataset and Pascal 5i.
+This method embeds different frequency information in the CNN feature representation to overcome with the texture bias and applies bidirectional convolutional LSTM layers to perform non-liner parametric k shot setting for few-shot semantic segmentation.
 If this code helps with your research please consider citing the following paper:
 </br>
 > [R. Azad](https://scholar.google.com/citations?hl=en&user=Qb5ildMAAAAJ&view_op=list_works&sortby=pubdate),
 [Abdur.
 R. Fayjie](https://sites.google.com/site/abdurrfayjie/),